rbento/cmake-multiexec-starter/README.md

 #### About

-Template for CMake projects containing dependencies and expected to generate one separate executable per C source file
+Template for CMake projects with dependencies and which are expected to generate one separate executable per C source file

 - Useful for projects containing multiple distinct code examples